polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

 ### Rejecting invalid add/remove invocation

+## Conclusions

-## Summary
+### Summary

 This reference implementation demonstrates the following points with respect to the Introduction to Software Architecture course objectives:

   - Modeling a component-based architecture focused on offered and required functional interfaces;
   - Implementing such components using (stateless) EJB Sessions with J2E;
-  - Using SOAP-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Remote Procedure Call_ (RPC): remote client <--> J2E;
+  - Using SOAP-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Remote Procedure Call_ (RPC): `remote client <--> J2E`;
-  - Using REST-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Resource exposition_: J2E <--> .Net
+  - Using REST-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Resource exposition_: `J2E <--> .Net`;
-  - Consuming web services (SOAPfrom remote clients (B2C or B2B);
+  - Consuming web services (SOAP & Rest) from remote clients (B2C or B2B);
-  - Using EJB entities to support the implementation of a persistence layer.
+  - Using EJB entities to support the implementation of a persistence layer;
+  - Using interceptors to work at the message level;
+  - Differentiating Unit tests and Integration tests using Maven.

+### Perspectives

+  - Use "real" application servers to support TCF deployment (Tomcat, IIS)
+    - See the DevOps course contents
+  - Use a "real" database server (_e.g._ postgres, MySQL)
+    - See the DevOps course contents
+  - Use an _Enterprise Service Bus_ (ESB) to decouple the J2E system from the .Net one
+    - Consider to attend the _Service Integration_ course next year (id: SOA-1).